P4t4m8n/star-wars-favorites/README.md

     - Once finished, upload the project to github.
     - Try to clone your code and run it - make sure all works after cloning
     - Make sure the site works as expected

+## Key Changes
+    - Enhanced Content: The application now extends its support beyond the entire Star Wars franchise.

+    - Item Connections: Allow to see connections between items like movies character and more

+    - Favorites Feature: Users can mark movies and characters etc as favorites.

+    - Updated Data Fetching: The application  makes multiple API calls upon loading.

+     - State Management: A more efficient state management system has been integrated to ensure smoother performance and user experience.